Compassionate Care for Childhood, Adolescence, and Beyond

 LGBTQIA+ Therapy

 All identities are validated and accepted here, but sometimes it can be difficult to be your authentic self in our current world.
 Therapy is a place where you don’t have to explain or defend who you are—just a space to be yourself and feel supported as you grow.
+I provide affirming therapy for LGBTQIA+ children, teens, and adults.
+Read more about my affirming approach here.

 • Adult with long hair in a messy bun laughing with a backdrop of trees behind them.